 CHRONIC: An Artist's Story Breakthrough

-The first painting I created with this theme, was last summer, in 2025, and I just got through a horrific 2 week migraine episode, that I hadn't dealt with in a long time, that kind of flare up.
-So I got it all out on canvas, or channeled the frustration I was feeling.
-Something in me clicked, and I realized I loved the feeling of these types of artworks.
-What they made the viewer feel, whether uncomfortable or not, being surrounded with this type of visual environment, pulls a person into a different world.
-It also felt amazing expressing myself, in this way. ¶ So on I went after a few fall hiking vacations, into my tiny studio at home to express my chronic migraine pain all I could, that have been a part of my life since I was 5 years old.
-All of winter into early spring, I have been seeing where this journey would take my paintbrush, trying to plan nothing along the way.
-I realized my migraines were really broken down into phases of pain and and the visual pain they evoked from my imagination, so they visually are very different. ¶ *Follow this series along with my show in Arts League of Lowell, MA.* ¶ When the migraine strikes, the eye series is what came to mind, or my minds eye.
-Lightning pulses start behind the eyes, throbbing, you know there is no way out of it.
-My brain starts to feel like it's exploding from the inside, in a very unpleasant way. ¶ The tornado series shows what it's like in the thick of it, like a real storm, it's hard to feel like it will ever be over, the extreme environment is so intense.
-It very much feels like being swept up in a twister, nothing really makes sense, everything feels like a challenge, you just want to drop everything and hang on. ¶ The next stage I call "the migraine hangover," with full blown fog effect.
-The haze over every decision, every move your body makes still feels hard, like you are moving through quicksand. ¶ Finally, the moment the fog lifts, and everything feels amazing.
+The first painting created with this theme, last summer, in 2025, I just got through a horrific 2-week migraine episode, that I hadn't dealt with in a long time, a flare-up.
+So getting it all out on canvas, channeled the frustration I was feeling.
+Something inside clicked, and I realized I loved the feeling of these types of artworks.
+What they make me feel, whether uncomfortable or not, being surrounded with this type of visual environment, pulls a person into a different world.
+It also feels amazing expressing myself, in this way. ¶ So on I went after a few fall hiking vacations, into my tiny studio at home to express my chronic migraine pain all I could, being a part of my life, since I was 5 years old.
+All of winter and into early spring, I have been seeing where this journey would take my paintbrush, trying to plan nothing along the way.
+I realized my migraines were really broken down into phases of pain, and the visual pain they evoked from my imagination are visually very different.
+The fun but challenging part of this show was that I tried to find some language that would tie them all together, so the audience knew they were from the same family of artworks. ¶ When the migraine strikes, the eye series is what came to mind, or my minds eye.
+Lightning pulses start behind the eyes, throbbing, there is no way out.
+The brain starts to feel like it's exploding from the inside, with much unpleasantness. ¶ The tornado series shows what it's like in the thick of it, like a real storm, it's hard to feel like it will ever be over, the extreme environment blinding all reality.
+It feels like being swept up inside a twister, nothing makes sense, everything feels challenging, just wanting to drop everything, and hang on. ¶ The next stage I call "the migraine hangover," with a full blown fog effect.
+The haze over every decision, every move your body makes feels hard, like you are moving through quicksand. ¶ Finally, the moment the fog lifts, and everything feels amazing.
 Where joy becomes so much easier to find, after going through that pain.
-This painting I made a few years back, but I also wanted a cleansing piece in this show, to bookend the fact that the sun WILL come out and blast away the pain.
+The closing and/or opening painting of the show I made a few years back, but I also wanted a cleansing piece for the viewer, to bookend the fact that the sun WILL come out and blast away the pain.
 Every day is different, and tomorrow is another day.